CodeShield-Security/Serverless-Goat-Java/README.md

 ## Introduction ##
 Thank you for using OWASP ServerlessGoat!

-​
-This serverless application demonstrates common serverless security flaws as described in the official [OWASP Top 10 Serverless Interpretations](https://owasp.org/www-project-serverless-top-10/) and th Serverless Security Top 10 Weaknesses guide [https://github.com/puresec/sas-top-10](https://github.com/puresec/sas-top-10).  ​
+This serverless application demonstrates common serverless security flaws as described in the official [OWASP Top 10 Serverless Interpretations](https://owasp.org/www-project-serverless-top-10/) and the Serverless Security Top 10 Weaknesses guide [https://github.com/puresec/sas-top-10](https://github.com/puresec/sas-top-10).

 ServerlessGoat was created for the following educational purposes:
 * Teach developers & security practitioners about common serverless application layer risks and weaknesses
 * Educate on how serverless application layer weaknesses can be exploited
 * Teach developers & security practitioners about serverless security best-practices
-​

 You can find more information about WebGoat at: [https://www.owasp.org/index.php/OWASP_Serverless_Goat](https://www.owasp.org/index.php/OWASP_Serverless_Goat)